 Breakfast is the most important meal of the day

 Mainstream media never gets tired of telling people that breakfast is the most important meal of the day.
 Even my beloved Jamie Oliver is guilty of this.
 But he got brainwashed into it by said mainstream media (and bad uneducated nutritionists), so I can’t blame him.
 And also I have been guilty of telling it to people a few years ago.
-It seems to be perfectly fine, given there are studies out there that seem to show that people who have a breakfast are less likely to be obese and more healthy in general.
+It seems to be perfectly fine, given there are studies out there that show that people who have a breakfast are less likely to be obese and more healthy in general.
 So, what is wrong with it?

 The good, old “mistaking correlation with causation” trap!
-Yes, people who regularly eat breakfast are more healthier, but this has nothing do to with breakfast per se.
+Yes, people who regularly eat breakfast are more healthier, but this has nothing to do with breakfast per se.
 Those people have a structured approach to nutrition and a healthier lifestyle overall.
 This is what counts, not if you are having breakfast or not.

 We have good evidence that breakfast isn’t something special, at least as nutrtition is concerned.
-But there is a mounting body of evidence that is important to have a fixed number of meals at (mostly) fixed times during the day.
+But there is a mounting body of evidence that it is important to have a fixed number of meals at (mostly) fixed times during the day.
 The solution is simple: Do you like breakfast?
 Fine, have it, every single day.
 Don’t like breakfast?
 Also fine, just never have it!
 Just make sure you have some structure in your diet.

 As you can see, all the nutrition myths mentioned above don’t have any science backing them up, but they can help some people transitioning to a healthier lifestyle.
 Therefore I wouldn’t disregard them completely and rather use them as a tool for certain types of clients that need easy to follow ways of improving their diet.